 I grow and grow up from the ground.

-Chrysanthemum by Kevin Henkes is a lovely book about having confidence, loosing confidence and regaining it in the end.
+Chrysanthemum by Kevin Henkes is a lovely book about having confidence, losing confidence and regaining it in the end.
 Chrysanthemum is a little mouse who loves her name until she goes to school and is picked on for it being out of the ordinary.
 Who can’t relate to this?
-I know I can .
-Thankfully my son has yet to experience this all too common, but still so heartbreaking experience .
+I know I can.
+Thankfully my son has yet to experience this all too common, but still so heartbreaking experience.
 I love that I have a book like this to share with him and open up about it before it happens.
 Ultimately Chrysanthemum learns to love her name again and regains the confidence she once had.
-Another fantastic book from a consistently wonderful author
+Another fantastic book from a consistently wonderful author.

 The Boy Who Grew Flowers by Jennifer Wojtowicz is one of those books that stays with you.
-Rink is a little boy who’s family is strange, Rink is no exception, with every full moon he sprouts flowers , from his head.
+Rink is a little boy whose family is strange.
+Rink is no exception as with every full moon he sprouts flowers from his head.
 At school he is an outsider and only when a new girl comes to school does he make a friend.
 He reaches out to her because she too is an outsider, not at school, in her own family.
-In the end the kindred spirits celebrate their uniqueness.
+In the end, the kindred spirits celebrate their uniqueness.
 This odd romantic story will warm your heart and serves as a great lesson about how we all feel different and like an outsider sometimes.
 The illustrations by Steve Adams will stun you, they were so vibrant and paired so perfectly with the story.
 Wonderful!